-The Protecting Americans from Tax Hikes Act of 2015 extended the WOTC for members of targeted groups hired after December 31, 2014, and before January 1, 2020.
-Generally, the WOTC is equal to 40 percent of the qualified wages paid to a targeted group employee who works at least 400 hours of service during his or her first year of employment with the employer.
+The Taxpayer Certainty and Disaster Tax Relief Act of 2019 extended the ability to claim the WOTC for members of targeted groups that begin working for the employer after December 31, 2019, and before January 1, 2021.
+Generally, the WOTC is equal to 40 percent of the qualified wages paid to a targeted group employee who performs at least 400 hours of service during his or her first year of employment with the employer.

 You must obtain certification from your state employment security agency that an individual is a targeted group member before you claim the credit.
 Generally, you obtain certification by submitting Form 8850, Pre-Screening Notice and Certification Request for the Work Opportunity Credit to the state employment security agency.
 You must submit the form not later than the 28th day after the individual begins work for you.

 Newly hired individuals from the following targeted groups might qualify you for this tax credit:

 - A long-term family assistance recipient.

 - A qualified recipient of Temporary Assistance for Needy Families (TANF).

 - A vocational rehabilitation referral.

 - A qualified summer youth employee.